abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 I recognize, both in myself and others, that this kind of speculation and questioning are expressions of a truly noble concern for what Iris’s experience may be like and how we want to help.
-In some ways though, as we try to help we can take the focus off our own experiences and put off the need to reflect on ourselves.
+In some ways, though, as we try to help we can take the focus off our own experiences and put off the need to reflect on ourselves.
 Many of the Buddha’s teachings encourage us to pay attention to and contemplate the body in terms of